-16. DEFINITIONS 3 Acceptable Valuation Standard Valuation of an asset, an economic interest, an enterprise or any other instrument or right relevant to measurement under Statement 100 of the Codes.
+Absorption A measure of the learners ability to successfully secure formal permanent or long-term contract employment for the learner or to assist the learners proceed with further education and training.
+Acceptable Valuation Standard Valuation of an asset, an economic interest, an enterprise or any other instrument or right relevant to measurement under Statement 100 of the Codes.
 All such valuations shall be undertaken in accordance with normal valuation methods that represent standard market practice.
 Accredited BEE Verification Agencies An enterprise that has been accredited by SANAS, or any other body authorised by the Minister to undertake accreditation of verification agencies, on behalf of the DTI, who meet the minimum technical and black economic empowerment criteria for rating agencies and whose main role is to provide an independent opinion on the BBBEE status of an enterprise.
-BBBEE enterprises Enterprises whose BBBEE score in terms of a sector scorecard which has been issued as a code of practice or in terms of the DTI's generic scorecard is greater than or equal to 30% and has been verified by an accredited verification agency.
+BBBEE enterprises Enterprises whose BBBEE score in terms of a sector scorecard which has been issued as a code of practice or in terms of the DTI's generic scorecard is greater than or equal to 40% and has been verified by an accredited verification agency.
 Benefit scheme A Broad-Based Ownership Scheme in which more than 50 natural persons: -are intended to benefit from an Economic Interest received by the scheme or by the fiduciaries of the scheme; and - the economic benefits paid from the Economic Interest received is not distributed but rather applied to the benefit of the scheme's Deemed Participants.
 Black Aged People Black people who are also aged people as defined in the Aged Persons Act 81 of 1967, as amended or substituted.
 Black disabled people Black people who also satisfy the criteria in the definition of 'persons with disabilities' set forth in paragraph 5.1 of the "code of good practice on the employment of people with disabilities" (as amended or substituted from time to time) issued in terms of section 54(1)(a) of the Employment Equity Act, 1998; Black New Entrant A black participant(s) (which includes without limitation, black participants in broad-based ownership schemes) holding in aggregate in excess of 2% of the total voting rights and economic interest in a measured enterprises who has not, prior to their acquisition of their equity interest in a measured enterprise, concluded similar transactions in respect of any other enterprise, which in aggregate have a cumulative value of R50million measured in accordance with an acceptable valuation standard.
-Black people Africans, Coloureds and Indians in terms of the BBBEE Act, 53 of 2003.
-In terms of the DTI Codes of Good Practice persons who are also: Citizens of the Republic of South Africa by birth or descent; or Citizens of the Republic of South Africa by naturalisation before the commencement date of the Constitution of the Republic of South Act of 1993; or became citizens of the Republic of South Africa after the commencement date of the Constitution of th Republic of South Africa Act of 1993, but who, but for the apartheid policy that had been in place prior to that date, would have been entitled to acquire citizenship by naturalisation prior to that date.
+Black people Is a generic term that means Africans, Coloureds and Indians a.
+Who are citizens of the Republic of South Africa by birth or decent; or b.
+Who become citizens of the Republic of South Africa by naturalisation i.
+Before 27 April 1994 ii.
+On or after 27 April 1994 and who would have been entitled to acquire citizenship by naturalisation prior to that date.
 Black Unemployed People Black people who are unemployed and are not attending or are not required by law to attend an educational institution and who are not awaiting admission to an educational institution.
-Black Women Black Youth Black people who are women.
-Black persons who are also youth as defined in the National Youth Development Agency Act 54 of 2008, as amended or substituted from time to time;
+Black Women Black people who are women.
+Black Youth Black persons who are also youth as defined in the National Youth Development Agency Act 54 of 2008, as amended or substituted from time to time;